Reunited Worlds

 Reunited Worlds (Korean: 다시 만난 세계) is a South Korean television series starring Yeo Jin-goo, Ahn Jae-hyun, and Lee Yeon-hee.
 It aired on SBS from July 19 to September 21, 2017, for 40 episodes.

-Synopsis
+Plot

 Sung Hae-sung (Yeo Jin-goo) is a senior high school student.
-On Hae-sung's birthday, his girlfriend Jung Jung-won (Jung Chae-yeon) prepares a surprise party for him at his house.
-To keep Hae-sung away from the house while they prepare, Jung-won asks him to go to their school and retrieve her wallet.
-There, he walks into a shocking scene.
+On his birthday, his girlfriend Jung Jung-won (Jung Chae-yeon) prepares a surprise party for him at his house.
+To keep Hae-sung away while they set up, Jung-won asks him to go to their school and retrieve her wallet.
+There, he stumbles upon a shocking scene where a bully was found dead.
 While trying to get help, he is hit by a car and dies.

-12 years later, Hae-sung wakes up at the roof of his school building, and he meets Jung-won (Lee Yeon-hee) again.
-Although Jung-won and Hae-sung were born in the same year, the two childhood friends end up being 12 years apart because they have aged at different places (worlds) for some strange reason.
-Now Jung-won is a 31-year-old woman, but Hae-sung is still a 19-year-old boy.
-With the assistance of his friends and Jung-won, Hae-sung sets out to make things right for his family and solve the mysteries surrounding his death and resurrection.
+Twelve years later, Hae-sung mysteriously wakes up on the roof of his school building, unchanged as a 19-year-old, while everyone he knew has aged.
+He reunites with Jung-won (Lee Yeon-hee), who is now a 31-year-old woman, and with the help of his friends, he sets out to uncover the truth behind his death and his sudden resurrection.